slgrobotics/robots_bringup/README.md

 ## How to use this repository

-**Note:** you don't need to download or build anything from this repository, just browse the Docs folder.
+**Note:** you don't need to download or build anything from this repository, just browse the [Docs](https://github.com/slgrobotics/robots_bringup/tree/main/Docs) folder.
+Actual robots' code is [here](https://github.com/slgrobotics/articubot_one).

 Here are the likely scenarios for your work.